My Tokyo Guide

 Legend has it that Nezu Shrine was established more than 1,900 years ago by a prince named Yamatotakeru.
 It is known for its 300-year-old azalea garden, which spans 6,600 square meters, and features approximately 3,000 azalea plants of 100 different species.
 That includes rare varieties such as fuji-tsutsuji (which has tiny bean-size flowers), hanaguruma (which has pinwheel-like flowers), and karafune (black azaleas).

-Besides the flowers, you can enjoy a plant fair, an antiques fair, and many outdoor stalls.
-Special 20-minute viewings of sanjuroku-kasen-e paintings will take place at 12:00 and 14:00.
+Besides the flowers, you can enjoy a market for plants as well as a special exhibition of paintings depicting the Thirty-Six Immortals of Poetry.
+Special 20-minute viewings of these paintings will take place at 12:00 and 14:00.
 Seven of the shrine's buildings, including the main hall, are designated Important Cultural Properties of Japan.